vuanhtuan1012/algorithms/README.md

 - `ctypes` is a powerful **built-in library** that let us work directly with **low-level C data types** and **shared libraries** (`.dll`, `.so`, `.dylib`).
 - `ctypes` allows Python code to:
-  - **Call C functions**: load shared C libraries and call their function directly from Python.
+  - **Call C functions:** load shared C libraries and call their function directly from Python.
-  - **Use C data types**: create and manipulate low-level data like C `int`, `char`, `double`, `struct`, etc.
+  - **Use C data types:** create and manipulate low-level data like C `int`, `char`, `double`, `struct`, etc.
-  - **Interface with system-level APIs**: useful for interacting with OS libraries or performance-critical native code.
+  - **Interface with system-level APIs:** useful for interacting with OS libraries or performance-critical native code.
 - `ctypes` is useful for:
-  - **Preformance**: call optimized C functions directly instead of using pure Python loops.
+  - **Preformance:** call optimized C functions directly instead of using pure Python loops.
-  - **Low-level memory control**: create dynamic arrays, buffers, or structs.
+  - **Low-level memory control:** create dynamic arrays, buffers, or structs.
-  - **Interfacing with C/C++ libraries**: use native libraries without wrappers.
+  - **Interfacing with C/C++ libraries:** use native libraries without wrappers.
-  - **Access OS-level APIs**: for example Windows or Unix shared objects.
+  - **Access OS-level APIs:** for example Windows or Unix shared objects.

 ## Stack Memory vs. Heap Memory